ikeali/llm_bench/README.md

 # FastAPI Application
 ## Overview

+Overview
 This is a FastAPI application designed for managing Large Language Models (LLMs) and their performance metrics.
-The application allows you to create LLMs, generate simulation data, and retrieve rankings based on various metrics.
+The application provides an API to create LLMs, generate simulation data, and retrieve rankings based on various metrics.

+In addition, the project uses a frontend (React, Vue, or similar), Redis for caching and task queuing, and Celery for handling background tasks like data simulation and ranking computation.

 ## Features
-- Create new LLM entries.
+Create new LLM entries.
-- Generate random simulation data for LLMs.
+Generate random simulation data for LLMs.
-- Fetch rankings based on specified metrics.
+Fetch rankings based on specified metrics.
+Frontend dashboard for visualizing LLM data and rankings.
+Background tasks using Celery for handling intensive computations asynchronously.
-- API key generation for secure access.
+API key generation for secure access.

 ## Prerequisites

-- Python 3.8 or higher
+Backend: Python 3.8 or higher
-- PostgreSQL or another database configured with SQLAlchemy
-- Redis (for message queuing, if applicable)
+Frontend: Node.js 14 or higher
+Database: PostgreSQL
-- Required Python packages (listed in `requirements.txt`)
+Message Queue: Redis (for task queuing with Celery) Required Python packages (listed in requirements.txt) Docker and Docker Compose (for containerized development)

 ## Installation

+# Backend
 1. **Clone the Repository:**
    cd your-repo-name
 2. Set Up a Virtual Environment: